Photo by Nadia Rudenko on Unsplash

 *Households seeking Rent Assistance

-Beginning July 1, 2018 Households seeking assistance from the Moving Forward Rent Assistance Program will be asked to contact CAPECO by phone or in-person to complete an assessment for Coordinated Entry.
+Beginning July 1, 2018 Households seeking assistance will be asked to contact CAPECO by phone or in-person to complete an assessment for Coordinated Entry.
 CAPECO is the HUB for Coordinated Entry for Umatilla, Morrow, Gilliam and Wheeler Counties.
 Completing the assessment does not mean housing assistance is available right now, however; it provides a way to determine the right level of services to housing resources to those facing a housing crisis.

 Assessments will provided by CAPECO staff by appointment.